A more efficient reformulation of complex SDP as real SDP: Abstract

 \section{Abstract}

-This note proposes a novel reformulation of complex semidefinite programs (SDPs) as real SDPs.
-As an application, we present an economical reformulation of complex SDP relaxations of complex polynomial optimization problems as real SDPs and derive some further reductions by exploiting structure of the complex SDP relaxations.
-Various numerical examples demonstrate that our new reformulation runs several times (one magnitude in some cases) faster than the usual popular reformulation.
+This note proposes a new reformulation of complex semidefinite programs (SDP) as real SDPs.
+As an application, we present an economical reformulation of complex SDP relaxations of complex polynomial optimization problems as real SDPs and derive some further reductions by exploiting inner structure of the complex SDP relaxations.
+Various numerical examples demonstrate that our new reformulation runs significantly faster than the usual popular reformulation.

 \begin{MSCcodes} 90C22, 90C23 \end{MSCcodes}